-Last-minute update: Be aware we WILL offer a sound test Friday night and each morning (USFS said they will be there helping), so be SURE YOUR MUFFLER IS QUIET!
+Last-minute update: Be aware we WILL offer a sound test each morning (USFS said they will be there helping), so be SURE YOUR MUFFLER IS QUIET!
 People with loud pipes are not welcome, since they ruin our sport!
-If you can't go more than 70-80 miles on a tank of petrol, bring a spare, small can of petrol and our checkers can have it at a checkpoint for you.
+If you can't go more than 70-80 miles on a tank of petrol, bring a spare, small container of petrol with you and/or leave something with our checkpoint people and they can have it at a checkpoint for you.
 Signup will be 6AM each day, but there's a chance we'll have signup late Friday too - depends how busy things are.
-Starting June 1, don't expect any communication back, as we're up at the Fairgrounds for the duration.
-Bring a small, plastic trash bag to take with you, as that will be worth points to pick up trash from our forests at the end of each day!
-NOTE: in '08 we had riders riding the course again AFTER the event, which in turn now got us closed entirely out of the Aquaduct Trail.
+Starting June 1, don't expect any communication back, as we're up at the Fairgrounds for the duration working on event setup.
+Bring a small, plastic trash bag to take with you, as that will be worth points as you can pick up trash from our forests each day!
+NOTE: in a previous year, we had riders riding the course again AFTER the event, which in turn now got us closed entirely out of the Aquaduct Trail.
 Remember, the entire event is by permit only and is a one-shot deal.
 Please don't reride the event afterwards.
 Event t-shirts can be purchased for \$15.
-No, we will not have credit card processing capabilities at the event, so bring cash or a check.
+No, we will not have credit-card processing capabilities at the event, so bring cash or a check.

 Staging Area: We are again staging at the Hood River County Fairgrounds.
 It's fairly easy to get to, just take the Hwy 35 exit (from Interstate 84, at Hood River, OR) and head south towards the berg of Odell.
 Go into the dinky town of Odell and follow the signs to the Fairgrounds.
 The Fairgrounds are huge, all grass and has plenty of room for everyone!
-Plenty of RV hookups that have water and electricity (no sewer, but there is a dump station), plus has showers for 50 cents in the bathrooms.
-The only thing this place does not have is shade, so bring your awnings and EZ-Ups.
-It also has wireless internet and I was told reception will be great (this year's password is: snowbird).
-As far as where to park, just come in and find a spot outside of the ribbons.
-You will be charged \$15/night for RV hookup, or \$10/night for tents.
+There are some RV hookups that have water and electricity (no sewer, but there is a dump station), plus has showers in the bathrooms to wash off the funk.
+The only thing this place does not have is shade, so bring your awnings and EZ-Ups (warning: it's windy in the afternoons!).
+It also has wireless internet and I was told signal reception will be great (last year's password was: snowbird).
+As far as where to park, just come in and find a spot outside of the event staff ribbons.
+You will be charged \$20/night for RV hookup, or \$15/night for tents (they raised their prices).
 You must pay for your own camping.
-Someone from the Fairgrounds will collect the fee daily, and don't try skipping out on this.
+WE are forced to collect camping fees, so we will collect the fees daily (don't try skipping out on this - we have Mafia friends!).
 NO PIT RIDING!
 They've beat us up on this already in the past.

 No free rides: Nobody will be allowed to just show up and ride without paying unless they have our approval!
 This is considered stealing to us, since we've gone to monumental monetary and personal efforts to make this event happen.
 This is also a liability, since this thief has not signed insurance waivers, etc. If someone is discovered riding the course and has not paid/signed up, we will take necessary, very-extreme action.
-Please do not put us into this situation.
+Please do not put us into this situation!